maxim-drobonoh/RNComponentSDK/README.md

 - Xcode 14.0+
 - CocoaPods
 - **React Native 0.81.x** (required)
+- **Expo modules** (required for icon fonts)

-### Why React Native is Required
+### Why React Native and Expo are Required

-This SDK wraps React Native components.
-React Native CocoaPods integration requires the consumer to install React Native via npm - it's not available on CocoaPods trunk.
+This SDK wraps React Native components that use @expo/vector-icons for icons.
+Both React Native and Expo modules are required dependencies installed via npm.

-### Step 1: Install React Native
+### Step 1: Install React Native and Expo

 In your iOS app project root: